Teradata/python-driver/README.md

 * FastLoad can only load into an empty permanent table.
 * FastLoad cannot load additional rows into a table that already contains rows.
 * FastLoad cannot load into a volatile table or global temporary table.
-* FastLoad cannot load duplicate rows into a `MULTISET` table.
+* FastLoad cannot load duplicate rows into a `MULTISET` table with a primary index.
 * Do not use FastLoad to load only a few rows, because FastLoad opens extra connections to the database, which is time consuming.
 * Only use FastLoad to load many rows (at least 100,000 rows) so that the row-loading performance gain exceeds the overhead of opening additional connections.
 * FastLoad does not support all database data types.
 For example, `BLOB` and `CLOB` are not supported.